kandarpa02/arrayX/README.md

 - Simpler tracing
 - Explicit, functional-style programs

-Neo is not a full ML framework—but a **research-grade functional autodiff system**, targeting researchers and autodiff hobbyists who want *clarity over abstraction*.
+neo is not a full ML framework, but a **research-grade functional autodiff system**, targeting researchers and autodiff hobbyists who want *clarity over abstraction*.

 ### Design Principle:
-**neonet** is a minmal, lightweight, efficient yet a very powerful Machine Leanring Library.
+**neo** is a minmal, lightweight, efficient yet a very powerful Machine Leanring Library.
 It follows the functional and stateless structure of **JAX**, defining custom `backward` rule via `autograd.Policy` module, just like `torch.autograd.Function` of **PyTorch**.

 ### The Backend Math:
-Leading ML frameworks use C/C++ and CUDA as backend, which is great — but while developing **neonet**, I realized learning low-level C/C++ just to get started would take too long.
-Instead, I leveraged **NumPy** (which uses `BLAS`) for CPU and **CuPy** (which wraps `cuBLAS`) for GPU acceleration — making prototyping fast and efficient.
+Leading ML frameworks use C/C++ and CUDA as backend, which is great but while developing **neonet**, I realized learning low-level C/C++ just to get started would take too long.
+Instead, I leveraged **NumPy** (which uses `BLAS`) for CPU and **CuPy** (which wraps `cuBLAS`) for GPU acceleration, making prototyping fast and efficient.

 **Note:** For now, Neo uses NumPy/CuPy as the backend array libraries.
-In the near future, these will be replaced by `torch.Tensor.detach()` — using **only the raw Torch tensor object**, without its autograd, module system, or Python overhead — to achieve high-performance array math on both CPU and GPU.
+In the near future, these will be replaced by `torch.Tensor.detach()` using **only the raw Torch tensor object**, without its autograd, module system, or Python overhead to achieve high-performance array math on both CPU and GPU.

 Eventually, I also plan to integrate **Triton** for equation fusion and `jit`-compiled GPU kernels.